sanilshah01/ClickHouse-Column-Storage/README.md

 - Without column pruning, I/O grows proportionally to the number of columns in the table schema.

 ClickHouse's default configuration is designed for datasets in the hundreds of millions to billions of rows.
 The defaults are safe at that scale.
 The experimental configurations in this project would degrade unacceptably at scale.

 ---

-### 11. What Happens When Filtering Becomes Less Selective

-When a WHERE clause matches a large fraction of the table (low selectivity), data skipping becomes less effective because more mark ranges qualify.
-In the extreme case — a query with no WHERE clause — data skipping reduces to a no-op and all granules are read.
-Column pruning and compression remain effective regardless of selectivity.

-This is a known assumption in ClickHouse's design: the engine is optimised for queries that filter on the primary key column(s).
-Queries that do not filter on the ORDER BY key receive no pruning benefit and perform a full columnar scan.

----